How Does LoT work?

 The location engine calculates the exact location of a moving Pixie location tag relative to static anchor points.

 The map is a composition of distances and relative angles between the Points.
 However, with multiple Points involved and real life noises in measurements, there is a need for the algorithmic engine to smooth and filter the raw measurements.
-We have brought our broad experience in this area so that the output map is accurate and reliable as possible.
+Our broad experience in this area ensures that the output map is accurate and reliable as possible.

 Keeping security and privacy at the highest standards require account management that couples each Point to its owner.
 The Pixie Points belong to a specific account, not a specific device.
 Pixie Points ownership management is done in the Pixie Cloud.